oneebhkhan/CS596-Proj/README.md

 ## Acknowledgment

-Our team is very grateful to **Tomek Osinski** from CARC who was of great help in setting up the mitsuba library for us on Discovery, a process which turned out to be rather convoluted and complicated.
+Our team is very grateful to **Tomek Osinski** from CARC who was of great help in setting up the Mitsuba library for us on Discovery, a process which turned out to be rather convoluted and complicated.